r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 ✔ Open External Links in New Tabs
 ✔ Nofollow External Links
 ✔ `Noindex` Paginated, Archive, Search Result Pages
-✔ Instant Indexing for Bing [Also Google using our <a href="https://rankmath.com/blog/google-indexing-api/" target="_blank">Instant Indexing Plugin</a>]
+✔ Instant Indexing for Bing & Yandex [Also Google using our <a href="https://rankmath.com/blog/google-indexing-api/" target="_blank">Instant Indexing Plugin</a>]

 **WooCommerce SEO**
 ✔ Automatic Schema for WooCommerce Products